 Pioneer is the industry leader for plastic product distribution and shipping.
 We ship your finalized product directly to you, your consumers, or your retail partners.

-All of the needs mentioned above can be solved with good design and engineering.
-Pioneer Plastics has over 200 years of injection molding company experience in our design team – we know what makes a good part based on what your needs are.
+Good design and engineering is the key to high quality parts for lower costs.
+Pioneer Plastics has over 200 years of injection molding company experience in our design team – we know what makes a good part based on what your needs.
+You will get to work directly with our engineers who have access to state-of-the-art-equipment.

 Before the mold is created, we can create a prototype of the part using our 3D-printer.
 This allows you to experiment with the product and make any necessary adjustments before the mold is built.